legislation

 MISCELLANEOUS POINTS OF OPPOSITION and Responses

 Statements below have been expressed by legislators or citizens in opposition.
 We have added factual responses to each so you are better informed as to why the points are incorrect.
-Please feel free to use this copy in your conversations with legislators.

 Opposition states: This bill “does not get to the root of the problem and is too restrictive for conscientious breeders.”

-FACT: The problem is lack of regulation for a multi-million dollar industry that produces living “products”.
+FACT: The problem is lack of regulation for a multi-billion dollar industry that produces living “products”.
 Due to this lack of State oversight, inhumane breeders continue to produce unhealthy animals, causing harm to these animals as well as defrauding consumers who purchase them.
 Anti-cruelty laws apply after the fact — after the cruelty has already occurred and if someone, by chance, should see the deplorable conditions and report it.
 Regulation requires inspections and enforcement before the cruelty happens.
 Conscientious breeders support regulation because they know it will provide a Minnesota “stamp of approval” for their operations.

 Opposition states: “The breeding industry is one that is largely self-regulated.”